willnode/Nottorus-Unofficial-Patches/README.md

 ### [Read my post for preamble of what is going on](https://blog.wellosoft.net/en/nottorus-after-2-years.html)

-Nottorus is a powerful plugin, one of its kind.
+Nottorus is a powerful plugin, first of its kind.
 Sadly the plugin author has walked away, and we're afraid of losing this masterpiece.

 ## About This Repo